lukasoppermann/http-status/README.md

 ## Configure
 If you want to localize status texts, you can supply an array when initiating the class.
 You may overwrite all or just some codes.
+A reason phrase has to be unique and may only be used for one status code.

 ``` php
 // add custom texts